Friend of the Court

 You may send e-mail to the FOC, including all the same information you would if sending correspondence by mail, except for documents requiring a signature.
 The e-mail address is FOC@kalcounty.com.
 This is checked several times each work day, with inquiries forwarded to the appropriate staff for response.
 It is available 24 hours per day, seven days per week.

 Phoning the Friend of the Court

-General information is available about office hours and directions to the office, programs, family counseling, and court motions and procedures.
+General information is available about office hours, directions to the office, programs, family counseling, and court motions and procedures.
 Specific information is also available about individual cases.
 Case information is updated daily by the state.
-It includes the amount and distribution of the last support payment or the last three payments, the amount owed on the account, the amount and date of the last income withholding order, and the date, time and location of scheduled show cause hearings started by the Friend of the Court (but not those set by others).
+It includes the amount and distribution of the last support payment or the last three payments, the amount owed on the account, the amount and date of the last income withholding order, and the date, time and location of scheduled show‑cause hearings started by the Friend of the Court (but not those set by others).
 There is also an option for callers with other questions to be connected to operators (8:00 a.m.-5:00 p.m., Mon.-Fri., excluding holidays).
-You can obtain specific instructions for reaching operators at MiSDU by asking for a handout "Using the IVR - How to Reach an Operator".
+You can obtain specific instructions for reaching operators at MiSDU by asking for the handout "Using the IVR – How to Reach an Operator".